 If you are travelling to the USA as an amateur photographer or what’s known as a still photographer, ie to build up a portfolio of photographs, provided you will not receive any income from a US source, you may be eligible for visa-free travel under the Visa Waiver Program (VWP).

-The VWP allows citizens of 38 partner countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country, without needing a visa, for a period of up to 90 days.
+The VWP allows citizens of participating countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country, without needing a visa, for a period of up to 90 days.

 If you are planning to travel to the United States purely for the purpose of taking photographs, you may instead be eligible for a B-1 Business Visitor Visa.

 For a B-1 visa you will not need a sponsor to file a petition on your behalf and, as such, the process is far less complicated and protracted.
 That said, the permissible activities are limited, and you will be prohibited from undertaking any ‘gainful employment’ during your stay.

 If you are travelling to the US as a representative of the foreign press, radio, film or other foreign information media, you will need to apply for the I visa.

 If you are looking to work in the USA as a professional photographer, either on an employed or freelance basis, you would in most circumstances consider the O-1 visa.